|

 - Click the "Rectangle" tool in the ribbon.

-- Click the position where the rectangle will start in the image.
+- Click the position where you want to start drawing the rectangle.

-- Keep the left mouse button down until you have finished drawing.
+- Hold the left mouse button down until you have finished drawing.

-Remark: If you hold down the Shift key, you will get a perfect square.
+Note: If you hold down the Shift key, the drawing will be a square.

 - Click the "Arrow" tool in the ribbon.

-- Click the position where the arrow will start in the image.
+- Click the position where you want to start drawing the arrow.

-- Keep the left mouse button down until you have finished drawing.
+- Hold the left mouse button down until you have finished drawing.

 - The "Text" tool is used to write a text on the current layer.
 To use this tool: